Everyone would like to have healthy blood pressure. But what exactly does that mean?

-When your doctor takes your blood pressure, it’s expressed as a measurement with two numbers, with one number on top and one on the bottom, like a fraction.
-For example, 120/80.
+When your doctor takes your blood pressure, it’s expressed as a measurement with two numbers, with one number on top (systolic) and one on the bottom (diastolic), like a fraction.
+For example, 120/80 mm Hg.

-The top number refers to the amount of pressure in your arteries during contraction of your heart muscle.
+The top number refers to the amount of pressure in your arteries during the contraction of your heart muscle.
 This is called systolic pressure.

-Higher numbers than the ideal range indicate that your heart is working too hard to pump blood to the rest of your body.
+Numbers greater than the ideal range indicate that your heart is working too hard to pump blood to the rest of your body.

 Numbers higher than 120/80 mm Hg are a red flag that you need to take on heart-healthy habits.

 Although these numbers aren’t technically considered high blood pressure, you’ve moved out of the normal range.
-Elevated blood pressure has a good chance of turning into actual high blood pressure, which puts you at increased risk of heart disease and stroke.
+Elevated blood pressure has a good chance of turning into actual high blood pressure, which puts you at an increased risk of heart disease and stroke.

-You’ll generally be diagnosed with high blood pressure if your systolic blood pressure reaches between 140 and 159 mm Hg, or if your diastolic blood pressure reaches between 90 and 99 mm Hg.
+You’ll generally be diagnosed with high blood pressure if your systolic blood pressure reaches between 130 and 139 mm Hg, or if your diastolic blood pressure reaches between 80 and 89 mm Hg.
 This is considered stage 1 hypertension.

 Stage 2 high blood pressure indicates an even more serious condition.
-If your blood pressure reading shows a top number of 160 or more, or a bottom number of 100 or more, it’s considered stage 2 hypertension.
+If your blood pressure reading shows a top number of 140 or more, or a bottom number of 90 or more, it’s considered stage 2 hypertension.